-I think keeping your jacket well maintained is one of the factors that will affect how well it works.
+I think keeping your jacket well-maintained is one of the factors that will affect how well it works.
 I clean it regularly, even sometimes just rinsing dirt off it, if I don’t want to hit it with soap and detergent.
-Keeping it dirt free helps, IMO, to keep it rain proof. next, I’ll use some kind of DWR treatment, at least once a year (depending on use).
-I haven’t found any particular brand or anything to work better than any other, nor have I noticed a difference whether I use the wash-in style of just a spray on treatment – both seem to work fine.
+Keeping it dirt-free helps, IMO, to keep it rainproof. next, I’ll use some kind of DWR treatment, at least once a year (depending on use).
+I haven’t found any particular brand or anything to work better than any other, nor have I noticed a difference in whether I use the wash-in style or just a spray-on treatment – both seem to work fine.

 Lastly, DO get yourself a rain cover for your pack.
-Make certain it’s seam sealed (many are not) and it fits your loaded pack.
+Make certain it’s seam-sealed (many are not) and it fits your loaded pack.
 Don’t go with a plastic bag or poncho cover.
 Spend the $50.00 and get a proper cover.
-Outdoor Research make a great cover, and even the REI covers are good (they didn’t used to seam seal them).
+Outdoor Research makes a great cover, and even the REI covers are good (they didn’t use to seam seal them).

 To sum up, don’t skimp on rain gear.
 A poncho isn’t, IMO, a good option – it’s a bad option.
 Decent lightweight waterproof shells (don’t go with “water resistant”) will run you around $100.00 for a jacket, and a little less for pants – though you can definitely find them available for WAY more than that, too.
 Get a proper rain cover for your pack, and some waterproof boots, and enjoy your backpacking.